 To put that in perspective, the average visitor to Kashmir is roughly ten times safer from violent harm than someone spending the same amount of time in Houston or Denver.

-That’s not to say that visiting Kashmir is without risk, but the danger is rare and more concentrated.
+That’s not to say visiting Kashmir is without danger, but it’s rare and more concentrated.
 It tends to spike during specific incidents or flashpoints rather than simmer as a constant background threat.

 I’m not trying to downplay what happened in Pahalgam or pretend the risks aren’t real.
 But I’ve flown into Denver dozens of times without a single raised eyebrow.
 Statistically, those visits have carried more personal risk than this one.

-So, is there risk?
+So is there risk?
 Of course.
 But I believe it’s a calculated one.
 Sometimes the greater danger is the one we assume we understand simply because it’s familiar.
+That’s why I’m going in prepared, with good guides, solid coverage, and the flexibility to adapt if things change.

-To help manage that risk, I’ll be taking some practical precautions.
-I’ll be met at the airport in Srinagar and driven directly to the resort.
-Once there, I’ll be skiing with professional guides who know the terrain well and who have every reason to keep their guests safe and informed.
+To put that preparation into practice, I’ll be met at the airport in Srinagar and driven directly to the resort.
+Once there, I’ll be skiing with professional guides who know the terrain well and have every reason to keep their guests safe and informed.

 I’m also traveling with two insurance policies: one from SafetyWing for general travel coverage, and another through the Austrian Alpine Club (Alpenverein) that includes off-piste and backcountry skiing, heli-skiing, mountain rescue, emergency evacuation, and more.